bitprj/js-serverless-prep-course/.bit/responses/done.md

 #### Next Steps:
 1. Paste the link to this repo into [this form](https://airtable.com/shrWCZyXm4HlMMo7a) (make sure this repo is public)
-2. You have finished the application to Bit Project's Serverless Camp.
-We will reach out to you if you are selected.
-Good luck!
+2. Thank you for completing this prep course!
+You're now ready for Bit Project's Serverless Camp ⚡